TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 1/Revelation 1.5.md

 ---

-and from Jesus Christ, [who is] the faithful witness, the firstborn of the dead, and the ruler of the kings of the earth.
-Unto him that loveth us, and loosed us from our sins by his blood;
+and from Jesus Christ, the faithful witness, the firstborn of the dead, and the ruler of the kings of the earth.
+To him who loves us, and washed us from our sins by his blood;